 Subverted(ish?) in Ask Dr. Rin!.
 Tokiwa appears to be obsessed with becoming Meirin's boyfriend, but he's possessed, and the demon has more sinister motives.
 However, he seems to have feelings for her even afterward, and the series never made clear exactly how he got possessed in the first place, so it's at least possible, if not likely, that the two are connected.

-In the GSC Arc of the Pokemon Special manga, the Mask of Ice, later revealed to be Pryce, the Ice-type Gym Leader of Mahogany Town.
+In the GSC Arc of Pokemon Special, the Mask of Ice, later revealed to be Pryce, the Ice-type Gym Leader of Mahogany Town.
 His motivation behind resurrecting Team Rocket was out of love for his Lapras.
 He wanted to capture Celebi for turning back time so his Lapras could return to its parents.
 Even at the cost of the world freezing over from turning back time.

 This is Ren Sohma's Freudian Excuse in Fruits Basket.
 She was the maid who took care of the former leader of the Sohmas, Ill Boy Akira, and the only one able to reach for him.
 But when Ren married him, got pregnant and started fearing that he'd love her less once their child was born...
 Ooooh, boy.